 The game-based learning market is booming.
 Worldwide revenues reached $2.6 billion in 2016, and are expected to skyrocket to a whopping $7.3 billion by 2021!

 That’s why you need to understand exactly what it refers to, and how you can get in on the action.
-Let’s take a look!
+Firstly, what’s the difference between game based learning and gamification?

 Gamification is the process of applying game mechanics (points, levels, badges) to non-gaming scenarios (such as learning).
 Essentially you have a traditionally structured training programme or LMS, and you sprinkle your gaming mechanics on top of it to add some extra oomph.